How much do Dewatering Filter Press cost to install?

 To assemble and erect a new system, unless the customer owns this equipment already, use of rentals, is necessary.
 Cranes, lifting and positioning equipment for unloading shipping containers will need to be provided.
 To rent this equipment a local company will need to be hired, costs can obviously vary per company.
 A rough estimate to consider is $225 (50-60 Ton Small Crane) per hour to $300 (100 Ton Large Crane) per hour and assume you will need a crane accessible for about 25-50% of the time for installation depending on your company’s available lifting capabilities.
 Transportation may need to be considered as well and possibly an operator as well.
 In some cases where time is of the essence you may even consider more than one crane.

 Permits are your basic building permits issued by the local or federal government.
 These may be required engineering drawings and the associated costs to obtain them.
 Permits are primarily based off location and because of this, it is hard to say an average cost for permitting the plants.
-The best way to find this out is by contacting the city or town’s ‘Building and Zoning Department’ and they would be able to walk you through the process and projected costs.
+The best way to find this out is by contacting the city or town’s ‘Building and Zoning Department’ and they would be able to walk you through the process and projected dewatering filter press costs.

 Installation costing depends on your location and what kind of system you need.
-In truth, a new system installation can range from $15,000-50,000 for smaller plants, around $250,000 for medium plants (solids process ~15-50 TPH), up to $1 million for multi-filter press operations (solids processes >100 TPH).
+In truth, a new system dewatering filter press installation cost can range from $15,000-50,000 for smaller plants, around $250,000 for medium plants (solids process ~15-50 TPH), up to $1 million for multi-filter press operations (solids processes >100 TPH).
 The first step in getting firm numbers is to spec out your dewatering requirements and get a proposal from a supplier.
 The next step is to take the scope of the equipment and generate a layout for the projected installation placement.
 Finally, reach out to local contractors to work through estimated costs or we can likely provide some rough estimates for the costs depending on the size and scope of supply.